engineblog/gatsby-casper-blog/content/posts/npm-installs/index.md

 npm ERR! peer dep missing: react@^16.8.2, required by ink-spinner@3.0.1
 ```

-For some reason, `react` did not get installed when we ran `npm install` after deleting `node_modules`.
-So, we can attempt to install it now as a peer dependency.
+`react` did not get installed when we ran `npm install` after deleting `node_modules`.
+We now install it now as a peer dependency.
 We want to get the latest version that also satisfies all of the packages that depend on it.
-If we install peers for `gatsby`, then we get `16.4.2`, which doesn't satisfy the other two packages that depend on `react`.
+If we install peers for `gatsby`, then we get `16.4.2`, which doesn't satisfy the other two packages that depend on `react` (`16.8.0` and `16.8.2`).
 Since `gatsby` will accept a version of `react` all the way up to `16.9.9`, we can do it this way:

 `npx install-peerdeps ink-spinner@3.0.1`

+To reiterate, we installed the peers for `ink-spinner` because it required the most up-to-date version of `react`.
+This works because of the semver syntax specified.

 Alright!
 All of our warnings for `react` missing are gone, and we are left with warnings for `react-dom`: